 If your chicken suddenly goes from producing an egg every day to just one to two a week, or even no eggs at all – you may start to worry, especially if you depend on these eggs for your business.
-The thing is, chickens, like any animals, have natural biological rhythms that dictate how and when they will reproduce.
-During the fall, chickens may take a break from laying eggs due to several factors that can trigger their bodies to slow down in reproducing.
+The thing is, chickens, like any animal, have natural biological rhythms that dictate how and when they will reproduce.
+During the fall, chickens may take a break from laying eggs due to several factors that can trigger their bodies to slow down in reproducing

-Looking for ways on how to make chickens lay more eggs?
+Looking for ways how to make chickens lay more eggs?
 Here’s how to help your chickens do that:

 1. Select the right chicken breed.

 It’s better to start the process right by choosing the right chicken breed.
 If you have low-performing chickens, you can add new ones of the right breed to increase your egg production.